DegChain/Degchain-Frontend/README.md

 ## Description

-Degchain Contracts is a collection of smart contracts designed for managing user registration and document storage in a decentralized manner.
+Degchain Contracts is a collection of smart contracts designed for managing user registration and document storage in a decentralized manners.
 It provides functionality for registering users, uploading and retrieving documents, and verifying document ownership.

 ## Features